AkiraTaniguchi0/CS110_FinalFinal/README.md

 # CS110_Final
-created by Akira Taniguchi, Sam Weimer, Gilad Adrar
+created by Akira Taniguchi, Sam Weimer, Gilad Adar

 Install the repository and run main.py to play our version of Space Invaders.